svpg

 Roles and Ratios

 Last week I attended a truly unusual conference (www.gelconference.com).
-One of the best experiences I’ve ever had at a conference.
 Anyway, as I was walking around I met quite a few people that recognized my name from the newsletter, and soon it became apparent that there’s some common questions out there, and I thought I’d turn this article into a quick Q&A; for those of you that may be wondering about the same things.

 Q: In a sentence, what is the product manager responsible for?